Pfrommer1982/Complete_Portfolio/README.md

 1. Update your information:

 - Open 'src/your_info.jsx'.
-- Customize the variables and content to reflect your own information.
+- Customize the variables and content to reflect your own information. (there are extra instructions in the file)
 - Save the file.

 2. Customize colors: